abhishek-jha-ce/eng130-week06-jenkins-test/README.md

 - Navigate to the github repository and click on `settings`.
 Then on the left pane, select `Deploy keys`.

+- Click on `Add deploy key`.

+- Give a suitable title for e.g. `jenkins-key`.

+- Paste the copied key in the `Key` section.
+Save it.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/110366380/200579153-09540d8f-a683-4a46-a252-9b2c67e4d347.png">
 </p>